Private Tour of the Alhambra in Granada (includes tickets)

 This private tour is ideal for travelers who want a more insightful and comfortable visit to the Alhambra without the hassle of ticketing and crowds.
 It’s especially suited for those who appreciate expert commentary, particularly the added value of guides fluent in Arabic who can interpret inscriptions and calligraphy.

 If you’re willing to invest a bit more for an organized, personalized experience that makes the most of your limited time, this tour could be a great fit.
-It’s also perfect for visitors who enjoy learning on the go and want a deeper understanding of the Islamic art, architecture, and history woven into the Alhambra.
+It’s also great for visitors who enjoy learning on the go and want a deeper understanding of the Islamic art, architecture, and history woven into the Alhambra.

 However, if your budget is tight or you’re comfortable exploring independently, you might prefer to try for tickets early or explore other options.
 Keep in mind, last-minute bookings can be tricky, and availability isn't guaranteed unless you plan well in advance.